pythonclubmtl/learning_python3/00-getting-python.md

 ### Packaged Python

 In order to easily get started with Python, we are going to rely on a package containing Python with several other Python science and data sciences packages called Anaconda.
 One of Anaconda's main goal is to simplify package management and deployment.
-Let's go ahead and download Anaconda: https://www.anaconda.com/distribution/
+However, Anaconda really [comes with a lot of packages](https://docs.anaconda.com/anaconda/packages/py3.6_win-64/).
+In order to avoid installing all of these, since we just want to get started with some basic functionalities of Python, we are going to download a slightly different software called Miniconda.
+It is basically the same as Anaconda, except that it only contains Python packaged for your OS in addition to a few essentials packages.

+* **Windows**: If you are currently running Windows, go through the first section of [this very nice tutorial](https://katiekodes.com/setup-python-windows-miniconda/): "Installing Miniconda & running a Python program".
+Do not go through "Hello World: running a Python program"

+* **MacOS**: Go through steps 1 through 4 of [this good tutorial](http://deeplearning.lipingyang.org/2018/12/24/install-miniconda-on-mac/), which means that you should stop before "Step 5: Uninstalling Miniconda" (:

-After finishing the installation of Anaconda, you should have several new applications installed on your computer (don't worry, you can uninstall all of those with one click if needed).
-During the next 3 sessions, you will need to run a Python shell.
-It is a command line environment in which you can input python commands.
-Python will provide verbose answers in the command line.
+After finishing the installation of Miniconda, you should have several new applications installed on your computer (don't worry, you can uninstall all of those with one click if needed).
+During the next 3 sessions, you will need to run commands through a Python shell.
+A Python shell is a command line environment in which you can input python commands.
+Python will provide verbose answers in order to better help you understand the result of each line of code.
 It is an extremely convenient tool for testing and debugging.
-In order to start a Python shell, search for the `Anaconda prompt` app.
+In order to start a Python shell, search for the `Anaconda prompt` app on your computer.

 [<img src="https://miro.medium.com/max/965/1*uZCErUuD6OaOA2DTy1s-_A.png">](https://medium.com/@tranngocminhcdn/running-python-scripts-by-using-anaconda-prompt-da2870d86fd0)

+During the next session, we will explore a bit more some of the tools provided with Miniconda.
+After that, during Session 2, we will start using Python as a calculator and we will introduce variables.

 # TL; DR

 * Programming is easier on Linux
-* Linux is also a widely used OS that is relevant for researchers to know
+* Linux is also a widely used OS that is relevant for researchers to know about
 * Linux can be used through a Virtual Machine and it is recommended to use Python this way after the fourth session
 * Until then (Session 1-3), we are going to use Python through a distribution that packages Python and other convenient software
-* Python 2 and Python 3 are co-existing until 2020 because migration from Python 2 has met a lot of intertia since 2008
+* Python 2 and Python 3 are co-existing until 2020 because migration from Python 2 has met a lot of inertia since 2008
 * We will be using Python 3
 * Download Anaconda in order to install Python and other convenient packages
 * Start the `anaconda prompt` after Anaconda install